Course Title: E-Commerce for Fashion

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This course will enable you to research, analyse and critique online fashion retail and business by critically investigating theoretical models and practical applications relevant to current global practices.
+This course will enable you to research, analyse and critique online fashion businesses by critically investigating practical applications relevant to current global practices.
+You will develop a digital strategy for a fashion business by analysing the customer experience, different e-commerce systems, online marketing, campaign and promotional development, reporting and analytics, multi-channel opportunities, marketplaces, key trends and technological innovations.

 Objectives/Learning Outcomes/Capability Development